lumanesence/KristalModManager/README.md

 My reason for making this is very simple, actually.
 To install a mod with Kristal, you need to go into your device's AppData Roaming folder, then place the mod right in there.
 Understandably, some people don't know their way around the Windows filesystem, and that's okay!
 Thats why this exists, to make it easier for you to manage your installed Kristal mods and even install new ones if you want to!

 ## When is it releasing?
-Currently, I'm still heavily working on it inbetween my college studies, but I'm projecting for a release of February or March 2026, since I want this to be perfect.
+Currently, I'm still heavily working on it inbetween my college studies, and due to recent shake-ups regarding my GCSE retakes, I have no projection for a release date.
 However, pre-release versions will be available soon with no ETA.

 ## Confirmed dependencies
 * pygame